-Unrealized gains or losses are not recognized until maturity, except other-than-temporary unrealized losses which are recognized in earnings in the period incurred.
+Unrealized gains or losses are not recognized until maturity, except other-than-temporary unrealized losses, which are recognized in earnings in the period incurred.
 The Company evaluates securities with unrealized losses to determine whether such losses are other than temporary.
-The unrealized gain or loss for the ~~three~~ six months ended ~~March 31, 2024~~ June 30, 2024 and 2023 ~~was~~ were both losses of less than \$0.1 million and \$0.2 million, respectively.
+The unrealized gain or loss for the six nine months ended June 30, 2024 September 30, 2024 and 2023 were both losses was a gain of \$0.3 million and a loss of less than \$0.1 million, respectively.
 Interest on investments is reported in interest income.